A Brief Guide to the Symbolists

 Of the group, Verlaine received the most recognition for his work during his lifetime and, despite his erratic and even criminal behavior, he was elected "Prince of Poets" by the review La Plume shortly before his death.
 Though he strove to make his poetry known for its intensity and extremity, his form was almost classical in its control and musicality.

 Rimbaud is a rare poetic figure in that he stopped writing at the age of 21.
 His work, however, remains a passionate, visionary body that is continually and widely read.
 Though they received little public recognition until after his death, Une saison en enfer (A Season in Hell) and Illuminations became models for poets striving to make visible the tormented soul.

 Though Mallarmé’s work was initially met with hostility for its difficulty and obscurity, his experimental work and his intricate theories eventually made him a favorite for twentieth-century writers and readers.
 Thanks to his disavowal of tradition, his unconventional syntax, his indirect expression, and his resistance to criticism, adventurous writers continue to extend his methods into contemporary poetics.

-Paul Valéry is also considered one of the most important symbolist thinkers, though he might be more accurately described as a pivotal figure between many poetic schools.
-His work built upon the work of the writers mentioned above, and eventually became a foundation for twentieth-century modernists and structuralists.
+Paul Valéry is also considered one of the most important symbolist thinkers, though he might be more accurately described as a pivotal figure of many poetic schools.
+His work built upon the work of the writers mentioned above and eventually became a foundation for twentieth-century modernists and structuralists.